drogatkin/TJWS2/1.x/doc/sbc/README.md

 Although Orange Pi website designed well and uses a responsive approach, it’s making difficult to see details on a phone.
 It is also not obvious how to find a download page for the SBC software.
 I provide a direct [link](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html).
 You can obtain different flavors of Linux or Android there.
 Using Google drive for most downloads isn’t a good idea, because it will require you to login with some Google account and doesn’t work for mobile devices.
 However you need to deal with that.
 I downloaded Ubuntu server edition since plan to use the computer as a server.

+You can also try [FreeBSD](https://www.freebsd.org/where/), especially if you plan a server use.
+Select the right image accordingly your *sbc* chip vendor.

 ## Preparing micro SD card
 Orange Pi 5 can use micro SD card or M.2 drive as a boot source.
 I tried a micro SD  card first.
 Writing OS image on SD card is quite easy on Linux systems.